-"Well with this in hand I should start to simulate the effects using the gear I already have.
-If I may return to see something I missed?"
-Stan asked as he farewelled Senior to go back to the University.
+"Well, with this in hand, I should start to simulate the effects using the gear I already have.
+If I can return to see something I missed?"
+Stan asked as he farewelled Senior to go back to the Uni.

 "Sure anytime, glad you enjoyed yourself," Senior offered, "I may come down and look over your shoulder if you don't mind?"
-So the two shook hands on it, and Stan and Tom headed east.
+The two shook hands on it, and Stan and Tom headed east.

 Back in his office, Stan started by examining the charts for the contacts with the voltages going in and out, together with the design of the antennas.
 Stan was getting an inkling of the waveform that he needed to generate.
 Gloating over what he had discovered, Stan started the process of designing a series of experiments.

-As Stan located the area, he experienced a blue flash.
-He was wearing protective clothing so Stan wasn’t overly concerned.
-So having repaired the breach and then checked the dosimeters.
-They were all negative, so Stan informed the Professor that ‘All was well’.
+As Stan located the area, he experienced a blue flash, as he was wearing protective clothing, Stan wasn’t overly concerned, after repairing the breach and then checking the dosimeters.
+They were all negative, and Stan informed the Professor that ‘All was well’.

-Not really expecting much beyond a grunt, it was still a little off-putting to be ignored, so Stan stood there until he received some recognition.
-So it came as a surprise after looking directly at Stan for more than a few seconds to have the professor complain.
+Not really expecting much beyond a grunt, it was still a little off-putting to be ignored, Stan stood there until he received some recognition.
+It came as a surprise after looking directly at Stan for more than a few seconds to have the professor complain.
 “Could you whistle before you pop up in front of me in future?”

 As Stan had been standing there for at least 15 seconds and reported in a loud voice as the Prof was a bit deaf; it was a bit off, but you don’t argue with the boss.
-Symons then said, “Carry on with apparatus B.” This Stan did so, walking to the other side of the room and then heard behind me, “Aren't you going to move I haven’t got all day.”
+Symons then said, “Carry on with apparatus B.” Stan walked to the other side of the room and then heard behind, “Aren't you going to move?
+I haven’t got all day.”

 Later, Stan was on a rare visit to the Uni checking on the progress with experiments, as he was ‘Persona non-Gratia’ he was in disguise and out of phase.
 If you haven’t heard about the poltergeist in the Technology Hall, you haven’t seen Stan.
 Stan wandered around checking on their progress since he had been there last.
 It would seem that they had eventually found out how to duplicate the effect, and there were observers to watch out for people like Stan.

 The lecturer had been a post-grad student when Stan had been the centre of attention.
-So he listened keeping a low profile until she mentioned a historical fact incorrectly.
-Stating that Stan had discovered the process and afterwards had been unhelpful in describing how he did it.
+He listened keeping a low profile until she mentioned a historical fact incorrectly, stating that Stan had discovered the process and afterwards had been unhelpful in describing how he did it.
 Somewhat irritated Stan dropped back into normal phase so then became visible and addressed the lecturer.

 "Stan, I didn’t see you there, we are both right it just depends on viewpoint.
-However no-one mentioned that last bit, so I don’t blame you,” Sue said, “People this is Professor Mitty, who has been the subject of this lecture.”
+However, no-one mentioned that last bit; I don’t blame you,” Sue said, “People this is Professor Mitty, who has been the subject of this lecture.”